SamuelPaiva/PangramChecker/README.md

 To use the program on your Windows os follow these steps:

-1. Download the zipfile using this button:
+1. Download and extract the zipfile using this button:

 ![PangramChecker](DownloadZip.png)